 They had no staff, no equipment except their own personal computers, and no investors for more income.
 But they had a dream and a goal of creating great video games.
 After they developed Rock n’ Roll Racing and The Lost Vikings, a distributor picked them up, and shortly after they shipped the very first version of Warcraft: Orcs & Humans.
 The rest is history.

 Today, Blizzard Entertainment has switched hands multiple times, working with different companies and acquiring or being acquired by others.
 It has undergone many setbacks, including a case of accounting fraud by a company called CUC International, which had acquired Blizzard two years prior.

 Just because someone has already done it before or you will have competition doesn’t mean you can’t revitalize the field and be a success.
-Before Facebook and Twitter, there were other social media sites (anyone remembers MySpace?); before Nike there were other sports brands – if you have an idea you just can’t shake, go with it.
+Before Facebook and Twitter, there were other social media sites (anyone remembers MySpace?); before Nike, there were other sports brands – if you have an idea you just can’t shake, go with it.
+Creative agencies will tell you one very important thing that will be the driving force behind your success.
 Don’t be discouraged by competition.
 Instead, learn from their mistakes to build a better version.